NZ to launch Confirmation of Payee service before end of the year

 The New Zealand Banking Association (NZBA) has confirmed the forthcoming launch of a new Confirmation of Payee (CoP) service, a payments verification technology, for the country’s retail banks.

-UK-based Open Banking and CoP specialist fintech obconnect has been enlisted by the NZBA to “build and manage” its own CoP ecosystem.
+UK-based Open Banking and CoP specialist fintech obconnect has been enlisted by the NZBA to “build and manage” its CoP ecosystem.

 Commenting on the partnership, obconnect said it would play “a critical role in ensuring the integrity of payments and preventing fraud, furthering New Zealand’s mission to enhance security and trust in its financial systems through cutting-edge Open Banking technology”.